Lorenzo Cain: Kansas City Royals (2011–2017)

+On July 29, 2017, Cain set a record for the shortest over-the-wall home run hit in the Statcast era.
+In Boston's Fenway Park, he hit a ball 302 feet down the right field line that hit the green padding at the base of the "Pesky Pole" for a home run.

-Return to the Brewers (2018–2022)
+Milwaukee Brewers (2018–2022)

 Cain signed a five-year, $80 million contract to return to the Brewers on January 26, 2018.
 He was named to the 2018 MLB All-Star Game after batting .290 with eight home runs, 26 RBIs, and 15 stolen bases.
 Also that season, Cain finished seventh in NL MVP balloting, and played a lead role in the Brewers coming within one game of reaching the 2018 World Series, losing to the Dodgers in the 2018 National League Championship Series.

 In 2019 he batted .260/.325/.372 with 11 home runs and 48 RBIs, with the highest opposite field percentage of all National League batters (32.4%).
 On defense, despite battling numerous injuries throughout the year, he had the best fielding percentage of all major league center fielders (.994) and was awarded the first Gold Glove of his career.

 Cain played in five games in the abbreviated 2020 MLB season before he announced on August 1 that he was opting out of the remainder of the season due to the COVID-19 pandemic.
 Cain returned to play in the 2021 season but played in only 78 games due to a hamstring injury that sidelined him for all of June and nearly all of July.
 He batted .257/.329/.401 with eight home runs, 36 RBIs and 13 stolen bases.

 After batting .179 in 43 games for Milwaukee in 2022, the Brewers designated Cain for assignment on June 18.
 He cleared release waivers on June 22 and became a free agent.
+The Brewers released Cain on the same day he reached 10 years of service in the MLB.
+This made him eligible for a full pension from the MLB.

 Cain announced his retirement on March 7, 2023.
+On April 6, 2023, the Royals announced that Cain had signed a one-day contract with the team so he could retire as a Royal, with a celebration held prior to the Royals’ home game with the Oakland Athletics on May 6.